- Adjunct Professor David Flannery

-He is a member of the NASA Mars 2020 Rover Mission Science Team and a Co-Investigator of the Planetary Instrument for X-ray Lithochemistry, which was selected to fly on the same mission.
+He is a Long Term Planner for NASA’s Mars 2020 Rover Mission, and a Co-Investigator of the Planetary Instrument for X-ray Lithochemistry, which was selected to fly on the same mission.

-- Flannery DT, Allwood A, Hodyss R, Summons RE, Tuite M, Walter MR, Williford KH, (2019) Microbially influenced formation of Neoarchean ooids, Geobiology p151-160
+- Flannery D, Allwood A, Hodyss R, Summons R, Tuite M, Walter M, Williford K, (2019) Microbially influenced formation of Neoarchean ooids, Geobiology p151-160

-- Flannery D, Allwood A, Summons RE, Williford KH, Abbey W, Matys ED, Ferralis N, (2018) Spatially-resolved isotopic study of carbon trapped in ~3.43 Ga Strelley Pool Formation stromatolites, Geochimica et Cosmochimica Acta p21-35
+- Flannery D, Allwood A, Summons R, Williford K, Abbey W, Matys E, Ferralis N, (2018) Spatially-resolved isotopic study of carbon trapped in ~3.43 Ga Strelley Pool Formation stromatolites, Geochimica et Cosmochimica Acta p21-35

-- Tobin TS, Flannery D, Sousa FJ, (2018) Stratigraphy, sedimentology and paleontology of Upper Cretaceous deposits of Day Nunatak, Snow Hill Island, Antarctica, Cretaceous Research p407-419
+- Tobin T, Flannery D, Sousa F, (2018) Stratigraphy, sedimentology and paleontology of Upper Cretaceous deposits of Day Nunatak, Snow Hill Island, Antarctica, Cretaceous Research p407-419

-- Flannery D, Allwood A, Van Kranendonk MJ, (2016) Lacustrine facies dependence of highly 13C-depleted organic matter during the global age of methanotrophy, Precambrian Research p216-241
+- Flannery D, Allwood A, Van Kranendonk M, (2016) Lacustrine facies dependence of highly 13C-depleted organic matter during the global age of methanotrophy, Precambrian Research p216-241

 For more publications by this staff member, visit QUT ePrints, the University's research repository.